 Travelplan Gunma deals/info

 Minakami has over 150 hotels and ryokans – many with great onsens.
-We recommend Tatsumikan, run by the Fukatsu family who have had a hotel in the area for nearly 100 years.
+For example, Tatsumikan, run by the Fukatsu family who have had a hotel in the area for nearly 100 years.
 Kenzo Fukatsu discovered the source of local hot springs in a rice field here back in 1924, and today Takuya Fukatsu and his charming wife continue the tradition Kenzo started.

 Set on the banks of the beautiful Tone River, this is a peaceful oasis that’s less than 2 hours from downtown Tokyo.